 After fruit set, we start to seek balance between the vines and the grapes, using methods like dropping excess fruit or manipulating leaf canopies to allow the perfect amount of sunlight to hit the clusters.
-After veraison (pictured above) it's all hands on deck to manage the fruit going into harvest.
+After veraison (pictured below) it's all hands on deck to manage the fruit going into harvest.
 In a typical year, our yields are approximately two to four tons of grapes per acre depending on the vineyard, varietal, root system and canopy size.

 The beginnings of cover crop at Jespersen Ranch - blend of clover, mustard & radish

 Budbreak normally occurs in mid to late Spring

 Veraison - when clusters begin to develop color - generally occurs in early Summer

 keeping the vineyard & vintage influences alive during our process